What are the world’s safest banks and how to evaluate them

 Banking in Norway

-Norway is an extremely rich country in natural resources, together with a high tax revenue and a responsible management of its public finances have lead historically its government to continuous surpluses and a net asset financial position.
+Norway is an extremely rich country in natural resources, together with a high tax revenue and a responsible management of its public finances have to lead historically its government to continuous surpluses and a net asset financial position.

 Its financial assets exceed its liabilities by 280% of its GDP.
 This is a stunning figure, comparing it to most Western countries.
-For instance, German government has a net debt over 45% of its GDP and Italy over 113%.
+For instance, the German government has a net debt over 45% of its GDP and Italy over 113%.

 Its financial system is composed of 172 banks, of which 103 are savings banks, 25 commercial banks, 42 branches of foreign banks and the Central Bank of Norway, Norges.

 The largest bank is the Den Norske Bank (DNB), of which the Government holds 34% of its shares.

 All banks are considerably solvent.
 For instance, we have assessed DNB.
 Its annual report for 2016 shows a common equity tier 1 ratio (CET1) of 17.6% and a total capital ratio of 21.4%.